SHORT HISTORY: The family claim descent from Raja Chaban,

 were split into two parts.
 Estate holders were....

 - Babu Harjimal Dudhoria, married and had issue.
 He

 lived around 1774.

 - Babu Sabai Singh, married and had issue.

 - Babu Harek Chand, a leading merchant and

-was the founder of the family's fortune; married
+successful money-lender, he was the founder of the family's fortune;

 - Babu (later Rai) Budh Singh Bahadur (qv)